SunbirdAI/SunBERT/README.md

 # Usage

-## Installation
+## Install requirements

 Run ``pip install -r requirements.txt``

 ## Pre-Requisites

 This model is built and trained using the [HuggingFace 🤗](https://huggingface.co/) framework.

-Requires a trained Bert Model.
-Example training notebooks can be found in ``notebooks`` dir We provide a pretrained model for Covid/Non-Covid Tweet classification
+It requires a trained Bert Model.
+Example training notebooks can be found in the ``notebooks`` folder.
+We provide a pretrained model for Covid/Non-Covid Tweet classification.

-Begin By downloading pretrained model by running:
+Begin by downloading pretrained model:

-`` bin/download_model``
+* First, create a folder called ``assets`` in this project's root directory:<br>``mkdir assets``

+* Then download the model by running ``bin/download_model``

 ## Run Local Inference Server

-1. Begin Server by running ``bin/start_server``
+1. Begin the server by running ``bin/start_server``
-1. When server starts on another terminal: Send a request to the endpoint: <br>`` http POST http://localhost:8000/predict text = "Uganda imposes strict lockdown measures" ``
+1. When the server starts, open another terminal and send a request to the endpoint as shown here: <br>``http POST http://localhost:8000/predict text="Uganda imposes strict lockdown measures" ``

-1. Alternatively; You can test the api by running ``bin/test_response``
+1. Alternatively, you can test the api by running ``bin/test_request``

-1. Output should look like:
+1. The output should look like this:

 ```
 HTTP/1.1 200 OK